AaltoSciComp/scicomp-docs/rse/procedures/advisory-board.rst

 Purpose of the advisory board
 -----------------------------

-The advisory board provides advice to the strategy and day to day implementation of the Aalto RSE program and its relation to scientific computing and teaching at Aalto.
+The advisory board provides advice to the strategy (and when relevant, day to day implementation) of the Aalto RSE program and its relation to research, scientific computing, and teaching at Aalto.

 Current advisory board
 ----------------------

-* SCI:
+* ...
-* CS:
+* ...
-* NBE:
+* ...
-* PHYS:
+* ...
 * ...
 * ...